Student Services & Facilities

-Adventure Recreation offers outdoor trips and clinics throughout the year including kayaking, backpacking, camping, climbing, canoeing, and whitewater rafting.
+Outdoor Pursuits offers outdoor trips and clinics throughout the year including kayaking, backpacking, camping, climbing, canoeing, and whitewater rafting.
 Also offered are belay certification and lead climbing programs.
 Trips and clinics, such as the Wilderness First Responder training, are open to university students, faculty/staff, alumni, and the community.
-Contact email@example.com or visit our Outdoor Pursuit page for more information on trips, clinics, and rentals.
+Contact email@example.com or visit our Outdoor Pursuit page for more information on trips, clinics, and equipment rentals.

-Located on the mezzanine level of the Campus Recreation Center, the 42’ tall by 36’ wide climbing wall offers 1,512 square feet of climbing.
+Located on the mezzanine level of the Campus Recreation Center, the 36’ tall by 42’ wide climbing wall offers 1,512 square feet of climbing.
 The wall’s climbing surface is constructed of reinforced polymer concrete panels and imprinted to match the look and feel of natural rock.
 We also have a 12-foot bouldering wall for everyone to enjoy.
-Open to all CRCT members.
+Both are open to all URec members.
 The community may use the wall by private group rental.

-Campus Recreation offers many opportunities for team building initiatives, catering toward campus groups, corporate outings, school groups and more!
+University Recreation offers many opportunities for team building initiatives, catering toward campus groups, corporate outings, school groups and more!
 Our enthusiastic and skilled facilitators will guide your group through fun activities focused on enhancing or developing vital workplace and life skills such as teamwork, cooperation, communication, and trust.
 Our program can accommodate groups of any size in both virtual and in-person settings.
 Initiatives work on developing or enhancing: communication, teamwork, trust, cooperation, team building, planning, and other common workplace functions.
 For more information, or to request team building, visit our website.

 Planning a trip for the weekend but missing the gear?
 The Outdoor Pursuits Rental Center is here to save your adventure!
-We offer outdoor equipment for various events and is open to university students, faculty/staff, alumni, and the community.
+We offer outdoor equipment for various events and the rental service is open to university students, faculty/staff, alumni, and the community.
 Whether backpacking, camping, or canoeing, the rental center has multiple rental time spans on the equipment you might need like sleeping bags, tents, backpacks, and cooking sets.
 To view the full list, pricing and to complete the rental request form, visit the Outdoor Pursuits Rental Center website.

 For a map of dining locations and updated hours of operation visit: www.uab.edu/students/dining/locations-hours.